DozenPixels/shopify-free-shipping-bar/README.md

     console.log(a); //returns 2500
 ```

-Because of this, we are forced to use a workaround, declaring a brand new variable to convert our value into somethign shopify can more easily use in our case.
+Because of this, we are forced to use a workaround, declaring a brand new variable to convert our value into something shopify can more easily use in our case.